rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/readme.md

-Proof that (directed) trees are equivalent to hierarchies of sets.
+This content proofs that (directed) trees are hierarchies of sets.